 Conviction of a defense that is deemed a hate crimes carries enhanced penalties under the New York Penal Code as follows:

-- Misdemeanor or a class C, D or E felony — A conviction of committing a hate crime that is usually classified as one of these offenses will raise the punishment to that for an offense one category higher.
+A conviction of committing a hate crime that is usually classified as one of these offenses will raise the punishment to that for an offense one category higher.
 For example, a class D felony offense that is convicted as a hate crime will be sentenced as a class C felony.

-- Class B felony — When the original offense is classified as a class B felony, a hate crime conviction will come with a minimum prison sentence of several years, with the length of the prison term depending on the specific type of crime.
+When the original offense is classified as a class B felony, a hate crime conviction will come with a minimum prison sentence of several years, with the length of the prison term depending on the specific type of crime.

-- Class A-1 felony — When a class A-1 felony charge results in a hate crime conviction, the defendant will receive a minimum prison sentence of 20 years.
+When a class A-1 felony charge results in a hate crime conviction, the defendant will receive a minimum prison sentence of 20 years.